Section 22: Injury allowance

 Using injury allowance to support return to work

-22.13 Eligible employees who make a phased return to work can receive the injury allowance as a pay top up to 85 per cent of pay as defined in paragraph 14.4 (Scotland and Northern Ireland) and paragraphs 14.4 and 14.5 in Section 14 (England and Wales), if their pay is reduced during an employer approved period of rehabilitation, subject to the timescales set out in paragraph 22.12.
+22.13 Eligible employees who make a phased return to work can receive the injury allowance as a pay top up to 85 per cent of pay as defined in paragraph 14.4 (Scotland and Northern Ireland), paragraph 14.4 in Section 14 (England) and paragraph 14.4 in Section 14 (Wales), if their pay is reduced during an employer approved period of rehabilitation, subject to the timescales set out in paragraph 22.12.
 (See also Annex 26 for details of phased return arrangements).

 22.14 Eligible employees who have to change jobs permanently to a position on lower pay due to a work related injury, illness and/or other health condition, will receive a period of protected pay that is the same as local provision for pay protection during organisational change.